shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 1. Section 1 - Introduction: The need for multimodal AI
 2. Section 2: Limitations of traditional document processing
 3. Section 3: Foundations of multimodal LLMs
-4. Section 4: Applying multimodal LLMs to images, PDFs, and text
+4. Section 4: Applying multimodal LLMs to images and PDFs
-5. Section 5: Foundations of multimodal embedding models
-6. Section 6: Foundations of multimodal RAG (ColPali architecture)
+5. Section 5: Foundations of multimodal RAG (ColPali architecture)
-7. Section 7: Implementing multimodal RAG for images and text
+6. Section 6: Implementing multimodal RAG for images and text
-8. Section 8: Building multimodal AI agents
+7. Section 7: Building multimodal AI agents
-9. Section 9: Conclusion
+8. Section 8: Conclusion

 ## Section 1 - Introduction: The need for multimodal AI